The Surprising Number of Steam Games that Use GenAI

 Ichiro Lambe

 Ichiro is a 30 year gaming industry veteran.
-He co-founded the studio that evolved into Sony Online Denver, and founded award-winning indie Dejobaan Games.
+He co-founded Worlds Apart (later Sony Online Denver), and founded award-winning indie Dejobaan Games.

-While moonlighting at Valve, Ichiro helped establish Steam Labs to help bridge the gap between thousands of games and the millions of gamers who would love them.
+At Valve, Ichiro helped establish Steam Labs to help bridge the gap between the platform’s vast library of games and the millions of gamers who would love them.

 Next